Thomas-Walker-Lynch/project-enviroment/README.md

   It is best to not have any executables pulled in the repo, text or binary.
 There should be no executables in a project home directory.

-  The whole point of the `share` repo is to provide executable text scripts, so of course it does not follow this rule.
-There should be a careful audit after a pull into `share`.
+  The whole point of the `project-environment` repo is to provide executable text scripts, so of course it does not follow this rule.
+There should be a careful audit after a pull into `project-environment`.

   Binary executables are unauditable, consequently they are barred from the repos.
 It is permissible, of course, for a build process to create a binary executable from source